+where $K>0$ is a constant, and the natural frequencies $\omega_i\in \mathbb{R}$ are drawn from some given distribution $g(\omega)$.
 The $N$ oscillators are represented by points rotating on the unit circle centered at the origin of the complex plane, more precisely by $e^{i\theta_j}$ with $j=1,\ldots,N$.
 By introducing the polar coordinates of the barycenter,

 with $R\in [0,1]$ and $\Phi\in \R$ (defined if $R>0$), one can rewrite Eq.(\ref{kura1}) as follows: